Extremal stringy black holes in equilibrium at first order in $\alpha'$: The general -corrected solution

 \section{The general $\alpha'$-corrected solution}

 The $\alpha'$ corrections to the equations of motion and Bianchi identity are encoded in the so-called T-tensors \cite{Bergshoeff:1989de}, which are given by

 Using the calculations displayed in Appendix~\ref{app:curvatures}, one can check that all the T-tensors are equal to those of the supersymmetric case \cite{Chimento:2018kop} except for $\hat{T}^{(2)}_{++}$, which simply vanishes in the non-supersymmetric case.
-This implies that the function $\mathcal{Z}_{+}$ does not receive $\alpha'$ corrections when $\epsilon=0$.
+Since the left-hand side of the $++$ component of the Einstein equations is proportional to the Laplacian of $\mathcal{Z}_{+}$, this function does not receive $\alpha'$ corrections when $\epsilon=0$.
 Hence, we find \cite{Chimento:2018kop}

 where $\mathcal{Z}^{(0)}_{+,-, 0}$ are the functions that determine the zeroth-order solution through Eqs.~\eqref{eq:10dsolution}.
 As discussed in the main text, the solution for $\mathcal{Z}_{+}$ is only specified up to a harmonic function, which corresponds to the freedom we have to fix the boundary conditions.
 The correction to the function $\mathcal{Z}_{0}$ can be found by solving the Bianchi identity (\ref{eq:bianchi}).
 Given that $\hat{T}^{(4)}$ does not depend on $\epsilon$, the solution is the same as the one found in \cite{Chimento:2018kop}, namely